Tapadoo/TCSlackNotifierPlugin/README.markdown

 #Note on TeamCity version support

 I'm still using **TeamCity 7.1** , but a few tests on the free version of TeamCity 8 went fine, and it seems to work there also.
-Have yet to test on TeamCity 9 but whats the chance it doesn't work?
+Users have reported it working on version 9 also.

 ###Issues